HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 Make sure that your Kubernetes nodes meet the requirements before running OpenSearch in your Kubernetes cluster.
 Set the configuration of both the maximum number of open files and the maximum memory allocation capabilities.

-This includes the configuration of both the maximum number of open files as well as the maximum memory allocation capabilities.

 Ensure that you have at least configured `nofile 65536` and `vm.max_map_count=262144` on your Kubernetes nodes.
 The configuration depends on your Kubernetes node setup.
 Refer to the documentation of your cloud provider for information on how to adjust these values.

 If you want to know more about settings for OpenSearch, you can also refer to [Important Settings](https://opensearch.org/docs/latest/install-and-configure/install-opensearch/index/#important-settings) in the official OpenSearch documentation.

 ## Preparing certificates for inter-service communication

-The search uses certificate authentication for the communication between OpenSearch Nodes and the Search Middleware.
+The search uses certificate authentication for the communication between OpenSearch nodes and the search middleware.
 To get this communication established, you must create certificates and store them in their respective secrets.

 The following commands configure the secrets consumed by the applications: